Boutoo/TMS-EEG-Preprocessing-Python-Tutorial/readme.md

 In our case, we'll extract all events from the raw data annotations and keep only those with event code 1128.

-<span style="color:#1496BB">Question: In an event-related design, such as TMS/EEG protocols, precise event timing is critical for subsequent analysis.
-What challenges might you encounter in aligning the events from the stimulus presentation system with the EEG data, and how might you overcome these challenges?</span>
+>Question: In an event-related design, such as TMS/EEG protocols, precise event timing is critical for subsequent analysis.
+What challenges might you encounter in aligning the events from the stimulus presentation system with the EEG data, and how might you overcome these challenges?

 **Remove TMS Pulse Artifacts**